 security measures that help protect the confidentiality and integrity of personalised security credentials

-PISPs are any third party that wants to let consumers pay them directly with their bank account (e.g., retailers, utilities, charities, etc. and third-party payment service providers that enable organizations to accept a wide variety of payments through a single channel).
+PISPs are any third party that wants to let consumers pay directly with their bank account (e.g., retailers, utilities, charities, etc. and third-party payment service providers that enable organizations to accept a wide variety of payments through a single channel).

 AISPs are any third party that wants to let consumers aggregate all of their account information from multiple banks in one place to create a complete picture of their finances.

 Requirement: Dynamic Linking The EBA added this requirement to prevent “man-in-the-middle” attacks, where bad actors try to hijack an authentication code to authorize fraudulent payments or access.
 The “dynamic linking” aspect means that the authentication code should dynamically fail if a middleman tries to use it for the wrong payee or amount.
 The SCA dynamic linking requirement includes the following: